 Program Merchants – We may share anonymized and aggregated spend, transaction, reward redemption, and demographic information to deliver personalized offers and experiences to you.
-We may also share your identifying information with program merchants to attribute rewards to your account in their platforms.
-We contractually require our program merchants to only use personal information in accordance with the terms of such offers and experiences and their privacy policies.
-Please consult the privacy policies of our program merchants for any offers and experiences offered by such merchants through our services, as those privacy policies and not this Policy will apply with regard to the merchant.
+We may also share your identifying information with third party program merchants to attribute rewards to your account in their platforms.
+We contractually require our third party program merchants to only use personal information in accordance with the terms of such offers and experiences and their privacy policies.
+Please consult the privacy policies of our third party program merchants for any offers and experiences offered by such merchants through our services, as those privacy policies and not this Policy will apply with regard to the merchant.

 Regulators, courts, law enforcement and other government institutions – We may share your information to resolve concerns and as required by law.